 Answer.
 In Berenguer v.
 Vance, 473 F. Supp.
 1195, 1197 (D.D.C.
 1979), the U.S. District Court for the District of Columbia upheld the power of the U.S. executive branch to consent, without a subsequent judicial hearing, to the prosecution of an extradited individual for a crime other than that for which he was surrendered.
 The court noted that the rule of specialty is not a right of the defendant, but rather a privilege of the requested state by which its interests are protected.
 Id. at 1197.

-Generally, the factors to be taken into account in evaluating a request from a treaty partner to waive the rule of specialty are whether the failure to include an offense in the original extradition request is justified because it was not previously possible to do so for legal or practical reasons, and whether there is sufficient evidence to meet the probable cause standard regarding the offense for which the respect is made.
-If the rest fails to made the probable cause is the second to desire the rest of the second to desire th quest is made.
+Generally, the factors to be taken into account in evaluating a request from a treaty partner to waive the rule of specialty are whether the failure to include an offense in the original extradition request is justified because it was not previously possible to do so for legal or practical reasons, and whether there is sufficient evidence to meet the probable cause standard regarding the offense for which the request is made.
 If the request fails to meet these criteria, the request is denied.